-The Federal Government has developed a National Sports Plan, Sport 2030 which is a long-term strategy for the whole of sport and is based on four strategic priorities: Building a More Active Australia, Achieving Sporting Excellence, Safeguarding the Integrity of Sport and Strengthening Australia’s Sport Industry.
+The Australian Government has developed a National Sports Plan, Sport 2030 which is a long-term strategy for the whole of sport and is based on four strategic priorities: Building a More Active Australia, Achieving Sporting Excellence, Safeguarding the Integrity of Sport and Strengthening Australia’s Sport Industry.

 Current national health reforms (i.e. Medicare Benefits Schedule, private health insurance, mental health, aged care) offer a window of opportunity to further integrate and cement evidence-based physical activity and exercise services in healthcare.

-But we need your support to keep the pressure on the Federal Government to make sure physical activity continues to be a priority and that more exercise services can be offered to consumers through the health system.
+But we need your support to keep the pressure on the Australian Government to make sure physical activity continues to be a priority and that more exercise services can be offered to consumers through the health system.

 To kickstart this campaign, ESSA has developed priority policies in these important areas (aged care, mental health, private health insurance, preventative health and the Medicare Benefits Schedule [MBS]).